top of page

 Phrases like "Women's Empowerment Workshop" are not really my vibe...but if it were, that's what this is.

-This is an opportunity for humans who identify as or were socialized as girls/women to be in community with others while taking a deep, loving look at who you are and who you're growing into.
+This is an opportunity for humans who identify as or were socialized as girls/women to be in community with others while taking a deep, loving look at who you were, who you are, and who you're growing into. â€‹

 A Fun (Not Awkward) Workshop for Couples